mfaseehdher/Simulink-CI-exp/Adder/Circular_Adder/readme.md

 ---

-### Paper 11 - Simulation Model Exchange in Process Industry
+### Paper 11 - Simulation Model Exchange in Process Industry: Requirements, Solutions, and Open Challenges

 **Reference:** J. Madler, C. Guadarrama Serrano, I. Viedt, T. Farkas, J. Semrau, W. Otten, S. Kramer, and A. Schuller, "Simulation Model Exchange in Process Industry: Requirements, Solutions, and Open Challenges," *Chemical Engineering & Technology*, vol. 48, no. 3, e202400331, 2025, doi: 10.1002/ceat.202400331.

 **Summary:**
-- Research problem: Simulation models are exchanged between organisations, but this raises issues of trust, metadata, intellectual property, and tool compatibility.
+- Research problem: In modular process industry, important behavioural knowledge can stay with equipment or package-unit manufacturers, while the operator still needs a usable simulation model.
-- Methodology: The paper discusses requirements, existing solutions, and open challenges for exchanging simulation models in process industry.
+- Methodology: The paper analyses model-exchange requirements and reviews possible solutions from literature and case studies.
-- Experiments/Validation: It is mainly an analysis of exchange requirements and practices rather than a numerical experiment.
+- Experiments/Validation: It uses case-study examples rather than a numerical benchmark, so the validation is practical and requirement-based.
-- Results: It presents model exchange as a real industrial problem, not only a technical file-format problem.
+- Results: The paper shows that exchange needs metadata, interfaces, IP protection, security, quality assurance, and open standards such as FMI, AAS, and CAPE-OPEN.

-**Key Takeaway:** A delivered model needs more than a file; it needs enough information and evidence for another party to use it safely.
+**Key Takeaway:** A delivered simulation model is not useful only because it is portable.
+It also needs enough metadata, interface information, and quality evidence for another party to trust and run it.

 **Relevance to Thesis:** This supports the supplier-customer framing of the thesis.
-It helps explain why an FMU plus reference traces and validation artefacts is useful for an integrator who may not own the source tool.
+It helps explain why an FMU plus reference traces, validation metrics, plots, and metadata is useful for an integrator who may not own the source tool.

 **Notes/Links:**
 - PDF: [`./maedler_2025_model_exchange.pdf`](./maedler_2025_model_exchange.pdf)

 ---

-### Paper 12 - Simulink CPS Test Prioritisation
+### Paper 12 - An Empirical Evaluation of White-box and Black-box Test Case Prioritization Techniques in CPSs Modeled in Simulink

 **Reference:** A. Arrieta, "An Empirical Evaluation of White-box and Black-box Test Case Prioritization Techniques in CPSs Modeled in Simulink," *Empirical Software Engineering*, vol. 31, no. 141, 2026, doi: 10.1007/s10664-026-10875-7.